If you’re reading this article, chances are high that you are looking into divorcing in Nevada. This article applies to Nevada only.

 #2 is the most economical and least acrimonious way to divorce This is provided you feel that you can still trust your spouse with this, if not with other things, and you feel you are getting a fair settlement based on your own research.
 Some couples with few financial assets opt for this solution.

 Divorce is never free, and you must share your current assets between the two of you, so your net worth will decrease, of course, but either of the above solutions will leave your wallet relatively intact.

 #3 is the kind of divorce that can shatter your finances.
 If it goes as far as a divorce trial, it becomes the kind of divorce that makes some lawyers richer than their clients will ever be again.
 In a few cases, this type of divorce is necessary when there are millions or billions at stake, but otherwise, no. If your combined net worth is $500,000 and under, it is pure folly to engage in this type of divorce unless the other side is being highly unreasonable.

-Here are seven things we recommend you look at seriously when divorcing in Nevada.
+Here are seven things we recommend you look at seriously to avoid financial problems after a divorce.

 1. Select a Divorce Lawyer Willing to Mediate.